 Wiggin boasts true specialists in the often-neglected and under-utilised area of design protection, teaching and examining on designs for Oxford University’s IP Diploma.

 Online content protection

-Wiggin is renowned for its online content, anti-piracy and anti-counterfeiting work.
-It has been at the forefront of the leading cases in this field (most recently acting for the claimant before the Supreme Court in Cartier v BT Plc), establishing important precedents to enable enforcement action against intermediaries, such as internet service providers.
+Renowned for its online content, anti-piracy and anti-counterfeiting work, Wiggin has been at the forefront of the leading cases – for instance, acting for the claimants in Warner v TuneIn and in Cartier v BT Plc – establishing important precedents to enable enforcement action against intermediaries, such as internet service providers.

 22 Percy Street